Restoring or Updating Your Victorian House?

 The Victorians invented the modern bath with running water, porcelain fixtures and a flushing toilet.
 And, to celebrate their inventiveness, proceeded to add as much fuss and detail as they could to the room.
 Victorian bathrooms, especially in England and the Northeast United States were elaborate fanciful rooms.

 It's easy, and an over-simplification, to view the Victorian Bathroom as yet another example of Victorian excess.
 They were indeed often opulently decorated, particularly in the homes of the well-to-do, where the bathroom was often as much as showplace as the main parlor.
 But, in fact the overwhelming theme of most Victorian era bathrooms was comfort.
-They were, in many ways the most comfortable baths, designed for luxuriating and relaxing.
-The large rolled-edge bathtub almost demanded a leisurely bath with lavender oil and a good book.
+They were, in many ways the most comfortable baths ever designed: intended not just for bathing, but also for luxuriating and relaxing.
+The large rolled-edge bathtub almost demanded a leisurely soak with lavender oil and a good book.

 The focus on comfort translates well to today's Victorian home — and even to homes that are not the least Victorian.
 Sleek, sanitized functionality may have held sway in American bathrooms for the past 100 years, but homeowners seem to be returning to the cozy bathrooms of the past as a place to relax, refresh, renew and shed the cares of a busy and stressful day.